Teichlab/tracer/README.md

 `-r/--resume_with_existing_files` : if this is set, TraCeR will look for existing output files and not re-run steps that already appear to have been completed.
 This saves time if TraCeR died partway through a step and you want to resume where it left off.

 ####Output####

+For each cell, an `/<output_directory>/<cell_name>` directory will be created.
+This will contain the following subdirectories.

+1. `<output_directory>/<cell_name>/aligned_reads`
+    This contains the output from Bowtie2 with the sequences of the reads that aligned to the synthetic genomes.

+2. `<output_directory>/<cell_name>/Trinity_output`
+    Contains fasta files for each locus where contigs could be assembled.
+Also two text files that log successful and unsuccessful assemblies.

+3. `<output_directory>/<cell_name>/IgBLAST_output`
+    Files with the output from IgBLAST for the contigs from each locus.

+4. `<output_directory>/<cell_name>/unfiltered_TCR_seqs`
+    Files describing the TCR sequences that were assembled prior to filtering by expression if necessary.
+    - `unfiltered_TCRs.txt` : text file containing TCR details.
+Begins with count of productive/total rearrangements detected for each locus.
+Then details of each detected recombinant.
+    - `<cell_name>_TCRseqs.fa` : fasta file containing full-length, reconstructed TCR sequences.
+    - `<cell_name>.pkl` : Python [pickle](https://docs.python.org/2/library/pickle.html) file containing the internal representation of the cell and its recombinants as used by TraCeR.
+This is used in the summarisation steps.

+5. `<output_directory>/<cell_name>/expression_quantification`
+    Contains Kallisto output with expression quantification of the entire transcriptome *including* the reconstructed TCRs.

+6. `<output_directory>/<cell_name>/filtered_TCR_seqs`
+    Contains the same files as the unfiltered directory above but these recombinants have been filtered so that only the two most highly expressed from each locus are retained.
+This resolves biologically implausible situtations where more than two recombinants are detected for a locus. **This directory contains the final output with high-confidence TCR assignments**.

 ###*Summarise*: Summary and clonotype networks###